brandonyeu/cs4241-final-project-a25/README.md

 - Charles Anton Sibal

 ## Project Description:
-This is a study buddy matching app that matches students looking for a study buddy based on classes, subjects, schedules, study habits, and other preferences.
+Studi is a study buddy matching app that matches students looking for a study buddy based on classes, subjects, schedules, study habits, and other preferences.
 When users create an account, they record some static info (contact info, personal info, etc.).
-When they go to a spot “looking for a study buddy” they can fill out a form that records their course info, schedule, and study preferences.
-In the backend, there will be logic to find weighted euclidean distance to determine good fits for the user.
-The application then shows the top 6 best matches and their contact information for the student.
-Some ideas for the preference form are listed below:
+When they “look for a study buddy,” they can fill out a form that records their course info, schedule, and study preferences.
+In the backend, there is logic that vectorizes the user's form information to find weighted euclidean distance to determine best fits for the user to partner with.
+The application then shows the top 6 best matches, their contact information, and their form selections for the student.
+Some information used for the preference form are listed below:

 ### Basic Info:
 - Name